What is a C-61/D-59 Hydroseeding Contractor?

 The CSLB issues the C-61/D-59 classification for hydroseeding contractors in the state of California.

 Being able to read and understand blueprints is a core skill for anyone working in or around a construction site.
-Identifying the area of a job site and potential structures that could effect the hydroseeding process is critical .
+Identifying the area of a job site and potential structures that could affect the hydroseeding process is critical.

 Construction blueprints communicate an array of information to builders but also for someone engaging in hydroseeding and soil stabilization.

-Being comfortable with construction blueprints is an invaluable skill for all tradesman, but especially for a hydroseeding contractor who may be apart of a larger construction project.
+Being comfortable with construction blueprints is an invaluable skill for all tradesmen, but especially for a hydroseeding contractor who may be a part of a larger construction project.

 Requirements for the Hydroseeding Contractor License

-To get a hydroseeding contractor license in California, you must prove a minimum of 4 years journeyman level experience and pass a two part state exam with the Contractor State License Board.
+To get a hydroseeding contractor license in California, you must prove a minimum of 4 years of journeyman level experience and pass a two-part state exam with the Contractor State License Board.

-To qualify for an exam date you must meet the the following requirements
+To qualify for an exam date you must meet the following requirements

 You must also have: